-Through the Nursing Master of Science – Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Emphasis program, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner.
-The AGACNP emphasis teaches health promotion, assessment, diagnosis, monitoring, treatment and coordination of care of acutely and critically ill adolescents, adults, and older adults with a focus on the rural environment.
-A primary focus of this specialized acute care role is to improve transitions of care and help prevent hospital readmissions.
+Through the Nursing Master of Science – Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Emphasis program, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
+The AGACNP emphasis teaches health promotion, assessment, diagnosis, monitoring, treatment and coordination of care of acutely and critically ill adolescents, adults, and older adults.
+The program addresses the needs of both urban and rural communities, and emphasizes the importance of transitions of care and aging in place.

 The median salary for a Registered Nurse in 2014 was $66,640.

 However, the median salary for a Nurse Practitioner (a role supported by this program) was $95,350.

 Through this convenient Master of Science degree, you'll be prepared to engage in advanced clinical practice.
 Upon graduation, you will be eligible to apply for national certification credentials:

 Graduates can also apply for state licensure as an advanced practice nurse (APN/APRN) in adult-gerontology acute care.
 This program also offers a seamless transition to our post-master's DNP program for those students who wish to continue on for the terminal degree.